AsgharKazmi2005/Trivia/README.md

 Technical Details:

 - [X] Your code should compile and run without errors.
-          Comment: The code may contain a few bugs as API limits, CORS, and requests may run into issues.
-The environment also needs to be set correctly for the code to run.
 - [X] Follow Java coding standards and best practices.